 Metropolitan Transportation Plan Update

-Augusta Regional Transportation Study (ARTS) Metropolitan Planning Organization (MPO) is updating its Metropolitan Transportation Plan (MTP) for 2050.
+Augusta Regional Transportation Study (ARTS) Metropolitan Planning Organization (MPO) adopted its Metropolitan Transportation Plan (MTP) Future Mobility 2050 in September 2020.

 The MTP is the official multimodal transportation plan developed and adopted through the metropolitan transportation planning process for the ARTS planning area.
+This area covers Richmond and Columbia Counties in Georgia; and, Aiken and Edgefield Counties in South Carolina.
 The MTP recommends projects to improve, maintain, and operate roadways and bridges, public transit, multi-use trails, and sidewalks.